Asymmetric Simple Exclusion Process with open boundaries and Quadratic Harnesses: Some explicit formulas

 (This expression can also be obtained directly from \eqref{MatrixSolution}.)

 We will use Theorem \ref{Thm-gen-biPoisson} to compute the limit of \eqref{tau-j1} as $u\to s$.
 To do so, we write the limit as

-Here we can pass to the limit under the integral because $X_s,X_u$ are bounded random variables, and all expressions are in fact polynomials in $s,u, X_s,X_u$; the factor $(u-s)$ in the denominator simplifies by algebra.
+Here we can pass to the limit under the integral because $X_s,X_u$ are bounded random variables, and both conditional expectations are in fact polynomials in $s,u, X_s$; the factor $(u-s)$ in the denominator cancels out by algebra.
 Compare \cite[Proof of Prop.
 2.3]{Bryc-Wesolowski-2013-evo}.

 Using \eqref{BetterA} and taking $s=1$ we get